wp-plugins/easy-spoiler/readme.txt

 1. Verify that you have PHP5, which is required for this plugin.

-2. Upload the `easy-chart-builder` directory to the `/wp-content/plugins/` directory
+2. Upload the `easy-spoiler` directory to the `/wp-content/plugins/` directory

 3. Activate the plugin through the 'Plugins' menu in WordPress